What you get from working with me

 • Van de Walle, G. (2008).
 Durkheim and socialization.
 Durkheimian Studies, 14 (1), 35–58.

-Secondly, the needs of the client are more easily identified and met, new insights are allowed to emerge and a shared understanding develops between me and the client.
+the needs of my client are more easily identified and met, new insights are allowed to emerge and a shared understanding develops between me and my client.

-Thirdly, the therapy never gets trapped into intellectual discussions which loose touch with reality.
-The lived aspect of therapy is at all times preserved, with intuition, feelings and emotions playing an important role.
+the discussions never which loose touch with reality.
+The lived aspect of therapy is at all times preserved, with intuition and feelings playing an important role in reflections which never loose themselves in pure abstractions.